Osprey Nest Webcam

 Below are captured photos of our Osprey families from 2019 and 2020.

-In Spring of 2015 a pair of Osprey began attempts to build a nest in a hazardous place on one of the utility poles that fed electricity to the City’s raw water intake pumps at Moss Lake.
-Once a nest is established it is illegal to remove or disturb, due to the Osprey being protected by the Federal Migratory Bird Treaty Act.
-It was then decided that in order to deter the nest building, the electric division would construct a nesting platform.
+In spring of 2015, a pair of Osprey began attempts to build a nest in a hazardous place on one of the utility poles that fed electricity to the City’s raw water intake pumps at Moss Lake.
+Once a nest is established, it is illegal to remove or disturb it because due Osprey are protected by the Federal Migratory Bird Treaty Act.
+The City’s Public Works Department decided that in order to deter the nest building, they would need to construct a nesting platform.

 The Osprey nesting platform was built to be taller than the surrounding utility poles in hopes that the Osprey pair would prefer it.
 They immediately took to the platform.
 The next morning, there were multiple pairs of birds competing over the platform.
 In July of 2018, the City installed two additional Osprey nesting platforms at Moss Lake.
 One was placed near the original platform and the other was installed at the New Camp Creek Site.

 In May, 2020, the City of Kings Mountain posted a contest on Facebook to name the Ospreys that inhabit this platform near Moss Lake.
 With 166 entries to consider, a panel of seven judges from the City of Kings Mountain voted for to name this pair of lovebirds, Otis and Ophelia Osprey.

 Osprey pairs may look alike, but there are distinguishing features to help tell which one is the male and which one is the female.
 Females are usually larger than males and weight up to 4.5 pounds; whereas males weigh about 2 pounds.
 Females have brown dots, known as pearls, across their chest and males have a mostly white chest.
 Females spend the majority of time incubating the eggs and tending to the nest.
 Whereas, males will fish, bring food to the female and both of them will feed the babies.